 What should I look for in an outsourced payroll provider?

 All providers will list the same tasks and say how good their service is, which can make it difficult to separate them.
-So check their claims by following up at least three and preferably six references.
-Phone these references for the most informative feedback.
+The easy way to check their claims is by following up at least three references.
+Phone for the most informative feedback.
 If references are not readily forthcoming, ask yourself why.

-Choose a well-established service using a settled down methodology.
-The bureau should have plenty of staff resources with sufficient spare capacity, be up to date with technology, provide online payslips and be fully capable of handing all aspects of your pension auto-enrolment.
+Choose a well-established service using a well settled down methodology.
+The bureau should have sufficient spare capacity, be up to date with technology, provide online payslips and be fully capable of handling all aspects of your pension auto-enrolment.

 Are there any drawbacks in outsourcing payroll?

-Quality and reliability may not be good - just by being an outsourced bureau service does not guarantee satisfaction.
-You could be tied in for the length of the contract – three months is enough.
+Quality and reliability may not be good.
+You could be tied in for a lengthy contract – three months is enough.
 Watch out for poor communications causing frustration.